Employing prisoners in your business

 Victims of Crime Northern Territory are paid 5% and any fines the prisoner owes is taken from their wage.
 The rest of the money is held in trust for them after they are released, or can be paid to their family.

-The Department of Correctional Services has partnered with the Batchelor Institute (BI) to provide accredited vocational, education and training (VET) for prisoners.
+The Department of Attorney-General and Justice has partnered with the Batchelor Institute (BI) to provide accredited vocational, education and training (VET) for prisoners.

 Prisoners are trained in workshops inside Northern Territory (NT) prisons.